 Solar energy has become a clean source of electricity.
 The cost of installing these systems is already within reach of the middle class.
 In marginal areas, the cost of producing electricity from renewable sources is lower than conventional electricity because of the savings in the construction of infrastructure and laying of cables.
 Now the power of any house, irrigation system or network of streets can be provided through the sun and completely dispensed with government electricity.
-Figure 6 shows the sun radiation map over the world it's appear that Saudi Arabia in high sun radiation as shown in table 1.

-B. The climate of KSA
+The climate of KSA large diurnal temperature ranges and moderately cold winters [3].

-The climate of KSA is generally hot and dry, characterized by extremely hot and dry summers with very large diurnal temperature ranges and moderately cold winters [3].
+The climate of KSA is generally hot and dry, characterized by extremely hot and dry summers with very